Growyourbrand.net Reference notes on brand consequence May 2026

 The Decision Lesson

 John Deere belongs in the archive as a trust-tension case.
-It shows what happens when a brand known for physical durability becomes a software-mediated equipment ecosystem.
-The brand cannot rely only on recognition, heritage, or machine performance.
+It shows what happens when a brand known for physical durability becomes a software-mediated equipment system.
+The brand cannot rely only on recognition, history, or machine performance.
 It has to govern the ownership experience.

 For leaders, the lesson is that control systems must match the promise the brand has trained customers to believe.
 If the brand sells work, autonomy, reliability, and uptime, then repair access becomes part of the product.
 The stronger the machine mythology, the more expensive it becomes when customers feel locked out of the machinery they depend on.